nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 3.6.
 Review Mode

 Once ready, you can enter the Review Mode to test yourself on the cards of a deck.
-You can also specify the difficulties of the cards of the deck you want to test - e.g. you just want test medium and hard cards only.
+You can also specify the difficulties of the cards of the deck you want to test, e.g., you just want test medium and hard cards only.

 ![ReviewModeComponent](images/ReviewModeComponent.png)